Saulalvaa/sql-data-analytics-project/README.md

 # sql-data-analytics-project
-This repository contains a collection of SQL scripts demonstrating various analytical techniques, such as changes over time, cumulative, performance, data segmentation, part-to-whole analysis.
+A curated collection of SQL scripts for data exploration, analysis, and reporting.
+This repository includes queries for tasks such as database exploration, key measures and metrics, time-based trend analysis, cumulative calculations, segmentation, and more.
+Each script is designed to help to efficiently explore, segment, and analyze data in relational databases, while demonstrating SQL best practices for clarity, performance, and maintainability.